 As empires collapsed, they left unstable power vacuums.
 The questions that arose were not only who should rule, but how.
-There were three major competing models for self-rule: moderate liberal democracy, socialism on the far left, fascism and belligerent nationalism on the far right.
+There were three major competing models for self-rule: moderate liberal democracy, socialism on the far left, and fascist, belligerent nationalism on the far right.
 The two extremes agitated the most unrest, but they seemed to be the default in times of stress.

 As changes tore holes in the fabric of medieval institutions, Marxism seems to have flourished as a way of patching the emotional holes.
 It could be described as the first major “secular religion”.
 Marx described an arc of history from a simple state of nature, through conflict, to redemption, much like apocalyptic mythology.
 It gave hope to a lower class that had not yet heard of individualism.
 Socialism was widespread in Asia, Europe, and South America well into the 20th century.
 It is now seen as a tempering influence on capitalism’s extreme inequalities.